Romakrakowiak/challenge_portfolio_romanakrakowiak/README.md

   * przy edytowniu klienta pojawiają sie nowe funkcje strony: raport meczowy oraz opcja dodania meczu.
  * Błędy:
    * przy edytowaniu lub dodaniu gracza przycisk "clear" - nie działa.

+# TASK 2
+### SUBTASK 3 - For what do we write test cases?
+>_A Test Case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.
+These test cases are used by software testers to check if the application works as expected and to identify any bugs or defects that need to be fixed.
+Writing test cases is an important part of the software development process and is essential for ensuring high-quality software products._